 Sergei Y. Tolmachev

-is an Research Professor in the College of Pharmacy, Washington State University (WSU), where he directs the U.S. Transuranium and Uranium Registries (USTUR) Research Center and the National Human Tissue Repository (NHRTR).
-The USTUR/NHRTR is a federal-grant-funded human tissue research program providing long-term follow-up of actinide biokinetics and potential health effects in nuclear workers (volunteer registrants) with accidental internal depositions of actinide elements.
-Prior to the directorship, Dr. Tolmachev managed the USTUR's radiochemistry laboratory operations and research in the fields of actinide radiochemistry and mass spectrometry, in support of internal dosimetry and actinide biokinetics research.
+is a Research Professor in the College of Pharmacy and Pharmaceutical Sciences, Washington State University, where he directs the U.S. Transuranium and Uranium Registries (USTUR) and the associated National Human Tissue Repository.
+USTUR is a federal-grant-funded human tissue research program providing long-term follow-up of actinide biokinetics and potential health effects in former nuclear workers (volunteer registrants) with accidental internal depositions of actinide elements.
+Prior to his directorship, Dr. Tolmachev managed USTUR’s radiochemistry laboratory operations and research in the fields of actinide radiochemistry and mass spectrometry, in support of internal dosimetry and actinide biokinetics research.